Clinton-Davis/chow/README.md

   Anyone can register to use Chow.
 Email, username and password are required.

 - **Password Encryption:**
-  Users passwords are secure as they are not sorted in the database, We use a python library called [Bcrypt](https://bcrypt-generator.com/) to encrypt the password.
+  Users passwords are secure as they are not stored in the database, We use a Python library called [Bcrypt](https://bcrypt-generator.com/) to encrypt the password.
 We store only the encrypted password.
 Even if the database gets hacked, the password can not be stolen.

 - **No Duplicate users:**
   We use the email address to check users' login, as emails by nature are unique.